smartcontractkit/chainlink-testing-framework/src/lib/k8s/TUTORIAL.md

 	Namespace string
 	// Labels is a set of labels applied to the namespace in a format of "key=value" Labels            []string
-	nsLabels          *map[string]*string
+    // PodLabels is a set of labels applied to every pod in the namespace PodLabels map[string]string
+    // WorkloadLabels is a set of labels applied to every workload in the namespace WorkloadLabels map[string]string
+    // PreventPodEviction if true sets a k8s annotation safe-to-evict=false to prevent pods from being evicted
+    // Note: This should only be used if your test is completely incapable of handling things like K8s rebalances without failing.
+    // If that is the case, it's worth the effort to make your test fault-tolerant soon.
+The alternative is expensive and infuriating.
+    PreventPodEviction bool
+    // Allow deployment to nodes with these tolerances Tolerations []map[string]string
+    // Restrict deployment to only nodes matching a particular node role NodeSelector map[string]string
     // ReadyCheckData is settings for readiness probes checks for all deployment components
     // checking that all pods are ready by default with 8 minutes timeout
     //	&client.ReadyCheckData{
     //		ReadinessProbeCheckSelector: "",
     //		Timeout:                     15 * time.Minute,
     //	}
     ReadyCheckData *client.ReadyCheckData
     // DryRun if true, app will just generate a manifest in local dir DryRun bool
     // InsideK8s used for long-running soak tests where you connect to env from the inside InsideK8s bool
+    // SkipManifestUpdate will skip updating the manifest upon connecting to the environment.
+Should be true if you wish to update the manifest (e.g. upgrade pods)
+    SkipManifestUpdate bool
     // KeepConnection keeps connection until interrupted with a signal, useful when prototyping and debugging a new env KeepConnection bool
     // RemoveOnInterrupt automatically removes an environment on interrupt RemoveOnInterrupt bool
+    // UpdateWaitInterval an interval to wait for deployment update started UpdateWaitInterval time.Duration

+    // Remote Runner Specific Variables //
+    // JobImage an image to run environment as a job inside k8s JobImage string
+    // Specify only if you want remote-runner to start with a specific name RunnerName string
+    // Specify only if you want to mount reports from test run in remote runner ReportPath string
+    // JobLogFunction a function that will be run on each log JobLogFunction func(*Environment, string)
+    // Test the testing library current Test struct Test *testing.T
+    // jobDeployed used to limit us to 1 remote runner deploy jobDeployed bool
+    // detachRunner should we detach the remote runner after starting the test detachRunner bool
+    // fundReturnFailed the status of a fund return fundReturnFailed bool
 }
 ```